andifalk/cloud-security-workshop/labs/initial/ui/README.md

-# Product Client Frontend UI
+# Lab 2: The client side

 Now we will implement the corresponding client for the product server to show the product list in a web UI.